erwinluis/splitable_doc/README.md

 ## Callback/Webhook from Splitable

-When the split has been successfully paid, or the split is cancelled, Split(able) makes a callback to your site.
+When the split has been successfully paid, or the split is cancelled, split(able) makes a callback to your site.
 The URL for that callback is the `api_notify_url` that you provided (above).

 ### Parameters

-Split(able) will make a `POST` request to the callback url with following parameters.
+split(able) will make a `POST` request to the callback url with following parameters.

-`invoice`: This is the same value passed to Split(able) in the `POST` request (above).
+`invoice`: This is the same value passed to split(able) in the `POST` request (above).

 `payment_status`: This value will be either `paid` or `cancelled`. `paid` means each team member's credit card has been captured. `cancelled` means the team didn't reach the total amount within given time frame.

 `api_secret`: The default callback `api_secret` is located in your company settings page.
 However, if the `POST` request (above) contains a different `api_secret`, then that `api_secret` will be used in the callback.
 This is to prevent forgery.
 This is an optional parameter.

-`transaction_id`: This is so you may have a unique `transaction_id` in your system regarding this transaction.
-Split(able) will ask for this `transaction_id` if you need to contact us.
-This parameter is also required for issuing a refund with Split(able) merchant processing.
+`transaction_id`: This is so you may have a unique `transaction_id` in your system regarding this transaction. split(able) will ask for this `transaction_id` if you need to contact us.
+This parameter is also required for issuing a refund with split(able).

 ### An example in curl